LambdaTest/Playwright-Hyperexecute-Typescript-sample/README.md

 The caching advantage offered by *pip* can be leveraged in HyperExecute, whereby the downloaded packages can be stored (or cached) in a secure server for future executions.
 The packages available in the cache will only be used if the checksum stage results in a Pass.

 The *cacheDirectories* directive is used for specifying the directory where the packages have to be cached.
-The mentioned directory will override the default directory where Python packages are usually cached; further information about caching in pip is available [here](https://pip.pypa.io/en/stable/cli/pip_cache/).
+The mentioned directory will override the default directory where TypeScript packages are usually cached; further information about caching in pip is available [here](https://pip.pypa.io/en/stable/cli/pip_cache/).
 The packages downloaded using pip will be cached in the directory (or location) mentioned under the *cacheDirectories* directive.

 In our case, the downloaded packages are cached in the *CacheDir* folder in the project's root directory.
 The folder is automatically created when the packages mentioned in *requirements.txt* are downloaded.